Inuani/42_inception/README.md

 ## The Premise

-You are tasked with creating an otherworldly infrastructure consisting of several services, each trapped in its own Docker container, bound by the confines of a virtual machine.
+You are tasked with creating an otherworldly infrastructure consisting of several services, each trapped in its own Docker container, bound by the confines of an virtual machine.
 Tread carefully, as each step you take will require you to craft your own Dockerfiles, compose files, and to resist the temptation of calling upon pre-built images from realms unknown (excluding Alpine and Debian, which are your only allies).

 ## The Cast